 4. Personalized Hospitality

-The St. Tammany Tourist and Convention Commission sales team specializes in making your small market meeting a success.
+The knowledgeable St. Tammany Tourist and Convention Commission sales team specializes in making your small market meeting a success.
 We’ll help you with site visits, room blocks, meeting room suggestions and complimentary goody bags for your group.
 We’re eager to work with you to make your meeting a must-attend.

 5. Rest and Recharge

 With over 3,000 hotel rooms available on the Northshore, you’ll find plenty of comfortable accommodations to rest and rejuvenate after a day of meetings.
-St. Tammany also has seventeen B&Bs, a historic boutique hotel and two waterfront state parks.
+St. Tammany also has numerous B&Bs, a historic boutique hotel and two waterfront state parks.

 6. Customized Itineraries